 - Technical Training – Helping scientists acquire advanced skills in data analysis and collaboration to effectively engage in synthesis science.

 NCEAS’ Informatics Program has become a leader in creating new informatics research collaborations, bringing together the best science and technology minds to create new tools to enhance our ability to discover, access, integrate, and appropriately apply the growing body of ecological and other data.
+The NCEAS team members are widely published on the latest in data management and informatics.
 Ultimately, these advances in informatics will have a large impact on our knowledge and understanding of ecosystems and our ability to apply that understanding to the world’s most pressing conservation and resource management issues.

 Data sharing and access to technology are crucial elements in arriving at new frontiers in ecology and new solutions to environmental problems.
 The NCEAS Data Policy encourages scientists to document and publish their datasets and code for robust, reproducible science.
 Many of NCEAS’ Informatics projects and tools are focused on facilitating data sharing, and all of the tools developed at NCEAS are freely available.
 In addition, we maintain a public data repository , which houses thousands of freely accessible datasets, generated at NCEAS and elsewhere.
 The KNB (Knowledge Network for Biocomplexity) search engine will search our repository as well as others maintained by our collaborators.